-- (4) It is a defence to a charge of an offence under subsection (3)(c) if the person in charge of the vessel proves that the action the subject of the charge was necessary to ensure the safety of the vessel or of any person on board. - (5) For the purposes of this section, wastes or other matter shall not be regarded as being radioactive if they are not, by virtue of regulations made under the Radiation Protection and Control Act 1982 subject to any control under Part 3 of that Act.
+(4) It is a defence to a charge of an offence under subsection (3)(c) if the person in charge of the vessel proves that the action the subject of the charge was necessary to ensure the safety of the vessel or of any person on board.

-19-Applications to Minister to vary operation of permits
+18. Applications to Minister to vary operation of permits

-- (1) The holder of a permit may make application to the Minister for the revocation or variation of a condition imposed in respect of the permit. - (2) The holder of a permit that is suspended may make application to the Minister for the cancellation of that suspension. - (3) The Minister shall, within sixty days after the receipt of an application under subsection (1) or (2)- - (a) if he is satisfied that the application should be granted- - (i) revoke the condition; - (ii) vary the condition in accordance with the application; - (iii) cancel the suspension of the permit, as the case may be;
+- (1) The holder of a permit may make application to the Minister for the revocation or variation of a condition imposed in respect of the permit. - (2) The holder of a permit that is suspended may make application to the Minister for the cancellation of that suspension. - (3) The Minister shall, within 60 days after the receipt of an application under subsection (1) or (2) - (a) if he is satisfied that the application should be granted - (i) revoke the condition; or

-(b) if he is not so satisfied-refuse to grant the application.
+- (ii) vary the condition in accordance with the application; or - (iii) cancel the suspension of the permit, as the case may be; or - (b) if he is not so satisfied, refuse to grant the application.

-19A-Matters to be published in Gazette
+19. Matters to be published in Gazette

-The Minister must cause to be published in the Gazette particulars of-
+The Minister shall cause to be published in the Gazette particulars of -

-- (a) applications for permits; and - (b) permits granted and any conditions imposed in respect of those permits; and - (c) refusals to grant permits; and - (d) any revocation, suspension or cancellation of suspension of a permit; and - (e) any revocation, suspension, variation or cancellation of suspension of a condition imposed in respect of a permit.
+- (a) applications for permits; and - (b) permits granted and any conditions imposed in respect of those permits; and - (c) refusals to grant permits; and - (d) any revocation, suspension, or cancellation of the suspension, of a permit; and - (e) any revocation, suspension or variation, or any cancellation of a suspension, of a condition imposed in respect of a permit.